Mumbai: 3 victims identified through GRP's poster drive at stations

-In an attempt to help identify accident victims, the GRP has begun putting up posters of dead bodies at major railway stations
+In an attempt to help them identify dead bodies, the Mumbai railway police have begun putting up posters with their pictures at major stations

 In an attempt to help them identify dead bodies, the Mumbai railway police have begun putting up posters with their pictures at major stations.
 This way the bodies of railway accident victims may be identified by their relatives.
 Three such bodies were identified on Friday, the day they began putting up the posters.